-2021 2020 Total transaction number of new investment 9 Total transaction number of new investment (RMB million) 16 Balance of investment at the end of the Reporting Year (RMB million) 16
+2022 2021 Total transaction number of new investment 6 9 Total transaction amount of new investment (RMB million) 27 16 Balance of investment at the end of the Reporting Year (RMB million) 35 16 Investment income (RMB thousand) 1,716

 The special asset investment business mainly relies on Qingdao Wanchen and Suzhou Cibei as entities to carry out its business.
-Qingdao Wanchen, established in 2019 with a registered capital of RMB10 million, is an indirect holding subsidiary of the Company.
+Qingdao Wanchen, established in 2019 with a registered capital of RMB10 million, is an indirect wholly-owned subsidiary of the Company.
 Suzhou Cibei, established in 2021 with a registered capital of RMB50 million, is a special asset investment fund established by the Company in cooperation with external asset management institutions.
-The Company holds 90% of the equity interests as a limit partner.
+The Company holds 90% of the equity interests as a limited partner.

-Special asset investment business makes full use of the Company's industrial layout, team basis and institutional resources to carry out special investment, disposal and operation.
-Special asset investment business mainly targets potential special assets such as residential real estate, commercial real estate, industrial real estate and pension real estate.
+Special asset investment business makes full use of the Company's industry position and resources of licensed asset management companies and banks to carry out special asset acquisition, disposal and operation.
+Special asset investment business mainly targets potential special assets such as residential real estate, commercial real estate and industrial real estate, as well as unsecured credit debts.